- GRA 3161

-What characteristics distinguish entrepreneurs from other business managers?
+What is a good entrepreneurial mindset?
 What skills and insights do entrepreneurs require to launch a new venture?
 What does it take to scale up?
 These are fundamental questions about entrepreneurship to be worked out during this course.

 This class combines students' active participation in hands-on exercises and discussions with recent research on personal aspects of entrepreneurship.
-It focuses on helping students gain the knowledge, skills, and tools to recognize entrepreneurship as a process rather than an end point.
+It focuses on helping students gain the knowledge, skills, and tools to understand and undertake entrepreneurial action.

 Students will learn to combine insights across multiple domains in order to bring novel approaches and solutions to big, risky and challenging questions.